bin456789/reinstall/README.en.md

 - `--ssh-port PORT` Change the SSH port
 - `--web-port PORT` Change the Web port (for log observation during installation only)
 - `--frpc-config PATH` Add frpc for intranet tunneling.
 Parameter can be local filepath or HTTP URL of the configuration file.
-- `--no-cloud-kernel` Avoid using cloud kernel to prevent black or glitch screens on certain machines; applicable to Debian, Ubuntu, and Alpine.
+- `--no-cloud-kernel` Avoid using cloud kernel to prevent black or glitch screens on certain machines; applicable to Debian, Ubuntu, Alpine and openSUSE.
 - `--hold 1` Reboot only into install environment, without running installer, only for SSH connect to test network connection.
 - `--hold 2` Prevent reboot after installation completes, allowing SSH login to modify system content; the system is mounted at `/target` for Debian/Kali and `/os` for other distros.